 - There is mostly non-veg food available in the eateries situated in the lanes that lead to Dargah.

 - It is expected that one enters the Dargah with his head covered.
 So do carry a stole, dupatta or a piece of cloth which can be used to cover head while you offer prayers.

 Image Gallery of Nizamuddin Dargah Delhi

 How to reach Nizamuddin Dargah:

 - Bus: DTC buses number 970B, 410CL, 408CL, 181A, 166, 894CL, 429CL, 429, 411, 410 can be used to travel to the dargah.

-- Metro: Nearest Metro Stations to the dargah are Pragati Maidan Metro Station and Indraprastha Metro Station.
+- Metro: Nearest Metro Stations to Nizamuddin dargah are Pragati Maidan Metro Station and Indraprastha Metro Station on the Blue line, at a distance of 6km and 5km respectively.
 One can take an auto, taxi or a bus to reach the Dargah.